 - Bake cookies and treats for local emergency services

 Do you have any other ideas for giving back or volunteering at Christmas?
-We would love to hear about them, just make a comment below and we will add it to this resource.
+We would love to hear about them, comment below and we will add it to this resource.